ttmagweba/flight-tracking-data-pipeline/README.md

 # Flight Tracking Data Pipeline

 ## Overview
-This project automates the collection and processing of live aircraft tracking data.
+The objective of this project is to automate the collection and processing of flight activity data within a defined geographical area.

-The pipeline extracts flight information from the Airplanes Live API, performs data cleaning and enrichment, loads the results into a normalized database, and generates a daily analytical report.
+The pipeline retrieves aircraft information, enriches the dataset with calculated distances from a central location, stores the results in a normalized database structure, and generates daily reports on selected commercial aircraft operating near the configured location.

-The workflow is orchestrated using Apache Airflow and runs automatically every day at 20:00.

 ---